Characterizing ultra-low emittance electron beams using structured light fields: Simulation Results

 2D simulations to test the scheme were conducted using the code EPOCH \cite{Arber2015}.
 The simulations were performed in a moving box with the size of $z=320$ $\mu$m and $x=80$ $\mu$m with 20 cells/micron resolution in every dimension.
 The electron bunch, sampled by $8\cdot 10^5$ macro particles, had a longitudinal size of $\sigma_z=2$ $\mu$m and variable transverse size $\sigma_x$ and propagated along the z-axis.
 The electron bunch charge was chosen at 150 fC to ensure an interaction between laser and electron bunch without further charge related effects.
 The interaction laser was modelled as two pulses propagating linearly polarized in y-direction and with a duration $\tau_{FWHM}=17$ fs, spot size at interaction $\sigma_{FWHM}=30$ $\mu$m at a wavelength of $\lambda=0.8$ $\mu$m.
 The laser intensity distribution produced by the two interfering pulses is shown in Fig. \ref{fig:focus} with the lasers propagating from the upper left side and the lower left side.
 The angle between z-axis and lasers is $90-\theta=30^\circ$.

 Fig. \ref{fig:emittance_vs_intensity} shows the electron beam modulations for different laser intensities.
 The initial electron bunch parameters are $\gamma_e = 100$, $ \sigma_x=100$ nm, $\sigma_{x'}=2$ mrad, $\sigma_z=2$ $\mu$m and $I_0 = 3.5\cdot 10^{16}$ W/cm$^2$.
 The ponderomotive force imparts transverse momentum to the electrons and concentrates the electrons at certain propagation angles corresponding to the nodes of the interference pattern, resulting in an intensity modulation on the diagnostic.
-Note that the electrons do not change position appreciably during the interaction at these laser intensities, instead the laser imparts a change in transverse momentum which is visible after further propagation.
+Although these laser intensities do not cause instantaneous changes in the position of the electrons, the electrons drift due to their transverse momentum during interaction in the interference grating.
+This finally leads to a blurring of the modulation signal on the detector.
+Our simulations have shown for an electron drift during the interaction of less than $10\%$ of the laser interference pattern period d, there is no measurable difference in the modulation.

 The modulation is strongest for the matched intensity $I_0$ and decreases above and below this.
 For intensities that are too low, the perturbation is much smaller than the local slice angular spread $\Delta x'$ (the ellipse-width in $x'$-direction) leading to a negligible effect.
 At large intensities the electrons are displaced by much more than the local ellipse-width and the effect is 'smeared out'.
-For a given set of experimental parameters, the peak laser intensity at which the optimal modulation depth occurs is shown in Figure \ref{fig:intensity_vs_time}).
+For a given set of experimental parameters, the peak laser intensity at which the optimal modulation depth occurs is shown in Figure \ref{fig:intensity_vs_time}.
 With $P_{Laser} \approx I_0/2\cdot\pi \sigma^2$ the required laser power for this particular electron bunch and interaction point $1600$ $\mu$m behind the electron waist matched to a laser spot size $\sigma_{FWHM}=30$ $\mu$m is $300$ GW.